 Two years later, after persistence in the classroom and by gaining as much experience as possible in the sports industry, Ingram was selected for the internship.
-Now a junior sales associate, Ingram creates revenue for the Bucks by generating business through individuals, groups, and businesses for the team’s 2019-2020 campaign.
-He also seeks out business for Fiserv Forum, the arena
+A junior sales associate, Ingram created revenue for the Bucks by generating business through individuals, groups, and businesses for the team’s 2019-2020 campaign.
+He also sought out business for Fiserv Forum, the arena where the Bucks play.

-“I have great leaders and I feel so blessed to be in the position I’m in,” Ingram said.
-“I don’t want to take this experience for granted and I won’t forget where I came from and how Malone helped me get here.”
+“I had great leaders and I feel so blessed for the opportunity,” Ingram said.
+“I won’t take this experience for granted or forget where I came from and how Malone helped me get there.”